 The court will consider various factors to determine liability, including the speed and compliance of other road users and the road conditions.
 The cyclist's attention, visibility, attire, visibility, use of lights (if appropriate), and adherence to traffic signals are also considered to determine whether the cyclist was partially liable.

-Following the Highway Code's guidelines on road safety is essential for cyclists.
+Following the Highway Code on road safety is essential for cyclists.
 The Code includes maintaining awareness of their surroundings, signalling their intentions, and checking for obstructions in the way.

 Wearing headphones can distract cyclists from their surroundings, potentially leading to slower reactions to hazards, collisions, or failing to notice road defects.
 If you were distracted or your awareness was compromised by listening to music while cycling, the defendant may argue that there was contributory negligence on your part.